cp0x-org/pi-morpho-interface/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Permissionless SKY interface!
+Thank you for your interest in contributing to the Permissionless Morpho interface!

 # Development